 Dr. Adalja is a Senior Associate at the Johns Hopkins University Center for Health Security.
-He formerly was a Senior Associate at the UPMC Center for Health Security.
 He is also a Clinical Assistant Professor in the Departments of Medicine, Critical Care Medicine, and Emergency Medicine at the University of Pittsburgh School of Medicine and UPMC.
 He also serves on the City of Pittsburgh’s HIV Commission.
 He is board certified in internal medicine, emergency medicine, infectious diseases, and critical care medicine.

 Dr. Adalja is currently a member of the National Quality Forum’s Infectious Disease Standing Committee, the Infectious Diseases Society of America’s (IDSA) Diagnostics Committee.
 He is also a member of the American College of Emergency Physicians Pennsylvania Chapter’s EMS & Terrorism and Disaster Preparedness Committee as well as the Allegheny County Medical Reserve Corps.
 He was formerly a member of the IDSA Public Health Committee and the US Department of Health and Human Services’ National Disaster Medical System, with which he was deployed to Haiti after the 2010 earthquake and also selected for their mobile acute care strike team.
 He has also served on US government panels tasked with developing guidelines for the treatment of botulism and anthrax in mass casualty settings, the system of care for infectious disease emergencies, as well as a FEMA working group on nuclear disaster recovery.
 Dr. Adalja is an Associate Editor of the journal Health Security (formerly Biosecurity and Bioterrorism).
 He was a contributing author for the Handbook of Bioterrorism and Disaster Medicine, and he has published in such journals as the New England Journal of Medicine, the Journal of Infectious Diseases, Emerging Infectious Diseases, and the Annals of Emergency Medicine.
 He also has served as a book reviewer for JAMA.